 Officers record the reason for each traffic stop and the State Bureau of Investigation (SBI) form allows for 10 different possibilities.
 For example, drivers can be stopped for speeding, safe movement violations, or not having their seat belt buckled.
 Table 2 shows how the 16 million stops are distributed across 9 of these stop purposes, excluding checkpoint stops.
 By far the most common reason NC motorists are pulled over is for speeding, followed by vehicle regulatory issues (having expired registration tags, for example).
 Other outcomes are less common.
 The table also shows the racial breakdown associated with each type of stop, making clear that the majority of motorists stopped for each type of violation are white.
 As whites greatly outnumber blacks in NC, this is not surprising.
 (The US Bureau of the Census reports that in 2013, 71.7% of North Carolinians identified as white, and 22.0% as black.)
 Overall 31% of stopped motorists are black and 63% are white, with the remainder belonging to other races.
-Reading down the two rightmost columns of the table tells us what types of stops break in a black or white direction relative to these baseline percentages.
-Vehicular issues skew strongly in the black direction.
+Reading down the two rightmost columns of the table tells us what types of stops break in a black or white direction.
 Blacks make up 31% of total stops, but 38% of stops relating to regulatory violations, 38% of those relating to